data-intelligence-analysis/dataworks_scripts/Data_Analysis/google_analytics/practice_exercise_info.md

 #### Task 6: Import custom segments.
 In this task, you will learn how to import custom segments from the Google Solutions Gallery.
 #### Task 7: Manage segments.
 In this task, you will learn how to edit, copy, delete and share your custom segments.

-While you are watching me work on each step, you will get a cloud desktop with all the required software pre-installed.
-This will allow you to follow along the instructions to complete the above mentioned tasks.
-After all, we learn best with active, hands-on learning